-Italian bank UniCredit to provision $8.6b more in bad loans
+UniCredit shareholders approve $13.8b capital increase

-MILAN (AP) — Italian bank UniCredit says it will book an additional 8.1 billion euros ($8.1 billion) in bad loans in the last quarter of 2016.
+CEO Jean Pierre Mustier’s plan won the backing of 99.6 percent of retail investors.
+Mustier envisions completing the capital increase in the first quarter, and his plan also includes measures to offload 17.7 billion euros in bad loans and cut 14,000 jobs.

-That is in addition to a turnaround plan being voted on by shareholders Thursday to offload 17.7 billion euros in bad loans, cut 14,000 jobs and raise 13 billion euros in a capital increase to improve the bank’s profitability.
+“We have a lot of confidence,” in the capital increase, Mustier said after the vote, noting that initial market feedback appeared positive and that he would be spending the next three weeks meeting investors in several countries.

-Italy’s largest bank by assets said in a statement that the latest provisions were part of a new strategy to manage soured loans that includes speeding up their collections or selling them on.
+The bank, Italy’s largest by assets, earlier announced it will book an additional 8.1 billion euros ($8.1 billion) in bad loans in the last quarter of 2016.

 Most Read Stories